 The possibility of becoming infected with an incurable disease never occurred to Jane Fowler.
 After her divorce, Jane had a sexual relationship with an old family friend.
-A blood test for an insurance policy alerted the 55-year-old journalist that she was infected with
+A blood test for an insurance policy alerted the 55-year-old that she was infected with

 , the virus that causes AIDS.

 The HIV virus weakens the body's immune system, leaving patients vulnerable to infections, cancers, and other diseases.
 People infected with HIV may not appear ill or suffer from any serious symptoms for years.
 They may also appear perfectly healthy.
 But people with HIV can pass the virus to others through sexual activity or sharing of needles.
 Casual contact, however, does not increase risk.
 The virus lives in bodily fluids, not on physical objects or body surfaces, so activities such as sharing silverware, hugging, using a public toilet, or shaking hands do not increase your risk of contracting the virus.

 In general, older adults remain less knowledgeable than teens and young adults about the virus, its risks, and the ways to prevent it.
 Jane is doing her part to educate older adults by taking to the road and sharing her story.
 She also founded an organization called